rosasun51/SimAIStories/README.md

 **Authors:** Joon Sung Park, Joseph C. O'Brien, Carrie J. Cai, Meredith Ringel Morris, Percy Liang, Michael S. Bernstein

-Please cite our paper if you use the code or data in this repository.
+Citation of the original work if you use the code or data in this repository.
 ```
 @inproceedings{Park2023GenerativeAgents,
 author = {Park, Joon Sung and O'Brien, Joseph C. and Cai, Carrie J. and Morris, Meredith Ringel and Liang, Percy and Bernstein, Michael S.},